Samuel C. Mills: At Camp Floyd, 1858-59

 The following day on Jan.
 20, a small delegation of Utes led by the prominent leader and Mormon convert Arapeen, arrived at Camp Floyd to meet the post commander, General Albert S. Johnston.
 "The council broke up harmoniously, the Indians shaking hands, &c," Simpson noted in his diary.
 "They then adjourned to the photographic room where I had their likenesses taken in a group."
 The following day, Mills produced a portrait of Arapeen and at least one view of the delegation standing in front of a Sibley tent.

 Looking back later upon his photographic experiment, Simpson characterized it as a failure.
 "The cause lies in some degree in the difficulty, in the field, at short notice, of having the preparations perfect enough to insure good pictures," Simpson wrote in his final report, and "chiefly in the fact that the camera is not adapted to distant scenery."
 He concluded that "a good artist, who can sketch readily and accurately, is much to be preferred."
 In May 1859 as he set off on the next leg of his explorations across the Great Basin, Simpson left his photographer behind at Camp Floyd and instead used a sketch artist for the remainder of his expedition.

 Simpson's party returned to Camp Floyd in early September 1859 and they soon began their return journey to the east coast, taking Mills with them.
 No photographs from this portion of the trip are known, suggesting that the camera and equipment had been packed away.
 The delicate glass plate negatives presumably were safely transported to War Department headquarters, though what ultimately became of them is not known.
-Samuel C. Mills' employment with the government ended upon their arrival back home.
+Mills' employment with the government ended upon their arrival back home.